zlovatt/zl_ProjectItemLabels/README.md

 ##### Changelog

+* 1.5 - 2017/02/19
+	- Adds support for custom label colours
+    - Fixes bug with crashing on launch
+    - Cleans up code a _lot_
+* 1.0 - 2013/05/22
-* 1.0	- Initial Release
+	- Initial Release